-Tuck-pointing is the repair and replacement of mortar between brick or stone walls.
+Tuck-pointing is the repair and replacement of mortar between broken brick or stone walls.
 Cracks, voids, crumbling mortar, or even areas of mortar from settling or foundation problems are common in masonry work from general exposure to the elements after 25-30 years.
 Intense freeze and thaw cycles or shoddy installations can sometimes cause these problems sooner.
 Large holes and washed out mortar are typical signs that tuck-pointing is needed.

 The Finer Points of Tuck-Pointing